foxglove/schemas/schemas/README.md

 ## ModelPrimitive

-A primitive representing a 3D model file loaded from an external URL or embedded data
+(Experimental, subject to change) A primitive representing a 3D model file loaded from an external URL or embedded data

 <table>
   <tr>